the-ok-is-not-enough/googleplay/readme.md

 Download APK from Google Play or send API requests

-## Issues
+## Business

-During this time I am trying to support myself, so I am requiring payment for all issues.
-That might change at a later date.
+Any business using this software, in its original form or modified, must make the source code available to its users.
+This includes software as a service.
+If you wish to purchase an unrestricted license, or for other business questions, contact me:

+- srpen6@gmail.com
+- Discord srpen6#6983

+Also, I only provide paid support for issues.
 Any issue without payment of at least 19 USD will be closed immediately.
 Payment can be made to one of:

 - https://github.com/sponsors/89z
 - <https://paypal.com/donate?hosted_button_id=UEJBQQTU3VYDY>

-For business opportunities, contact me:

-- srpen6@gmail.com
-- Discord srpen6#6983

 ## How to install?